maptiler/foss4g-workshop/README.md

            "type": "vector"
        },
    ```
+   > :warning: **Expired API key**: This API key was generated just for workshop purpose.
+Get your own at https://cloud.maptiler.com
 3. Save changes.
 4. Go to `Maps` https://cloud.maptiler.com
 5. Click on `NEW MAP` and choose edited style.json.